Account Permission Management

 - Create a transaction, the same as the construction process of a non-multiple signature transaction

-- User B signs, and the signed transaction is sent to C by other means.
+- User B signs the transaction and then sends the signed transaction to C via other means.

 ...